rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 }
 ```

-If the `Scientist` is created successfully, send back a response with the new
+If the `Actor` is created successfully, send back a response with the new `Actor`:
-`Scientist`:

 ```json
 {